the-orange-box/Gallery/README.md

 $ npm run start

-The server will run on local port 4000.
+The server will run on local port 4000 by default.